-Our operations ran at suboptimal capacity as a result of decreased iFuse demand from worldwide restrictions on elective procedures during the second quarter of 2020.
-Accordingly, in the second quarter of 2020, certain labor and overhead costs were expensed as incurred which impacted our gross profit and gross margin.
-We saw a more normalized operations capacity during the third quarter of 2020 as case volumes began to recover.
+Our operations ran at suboptimal capacity as a result of decreased iFuse demand from worldwide restrictions on elective procedures.
+Accordingly, certain labor and overhead costs were expensed as incurred which impacted our gross profit and gross margin in the second quarter of 2020.
 We may experience similar issues in future quarters due to the COVID-19 pandemic.
+As such, we cannot reliably estimate the extent to which the COVID-19 pandemic will impact our overall cost of goods sold, gross profit, and gross margin in the near-term.